Kracozebr/GrowersBrainsML/README.md

 ![Graph](./images/graph.png)

+# Tools we are using

+- [FastAI](https://www.fast.ai/)  - For Data Reading & Preprocessing & Training DL Model
+- [FastAPI](https://fastapi.tiangolo.com/) - For wrapping the DL Model into an API an send it to Backend Team

 # About the Code & Implementation

  ## Data
  The [Dataset](https://www.kaggle.com/vipoooool/new-plant-diseases-dataset) has over 38 Different Classes and 87k RGB image.
 And Below if my implementation -